donutdaniel/Python-Challenge/README.md

 * The bun has a swirl, and the image below it is a wire.
 Coiling the wire outputs a cat image.
 * Key as cat tells us that the cat is named Uzi.
 Key to problem 15 is uzi.

+### **Problem 15**
+* The year is burned out - I'm assuming 1xx6.
+The 26th is circled.
+It is also a leap year, based on the fact that Feburary has 29 days.
+* Using the datetime module, I looped through each valid year and sorted out the ones that were leap year AND had the 26th fall on a thursday.
+* second from youngest is 1756-01-26
+* Nobody born on that day, but Mozart is born on the 27th.
+Key is Mozart.